mjguillemette/movies-backend/README.md

     dotnet run
     ```

 3. The server will be running on `http://localhost:5154` (or any other port specified).
+[To utilize the frontend with this backend make sure that the `movieService.ts` file points correctly to the specified route and port]

 ### API Endpoints